Privacy Policy

 Analytics.
 To help us understand user activity on the Service, including which pages are most and least visited and how visitors move around the Service, as well as user interactions with our emails.
 For example, we use Google Analytics for this purpose.
 You can learn more about Google Analytics and how to prevent the use of Google Analytics relating to your use of our sites here: https://tools.google.com/dlpage/gaoptout?hl=en.

 Retention.
 We generally retain personal information to fulfill the purposes for which we collected it, including for the purposes of satisfying any legal, accounting, or reporting requirements, to establish or defend legal claims, or for fraud prevention purposes.
+Specific retention periods include: (a) Account information: retained while account is active, deleted within thirty (30) days of account closure request; (b) Conversation history with Daisy: retained for up to two (2) years for service continuity, or until deletion is requested by the user; (c) Crisis intervention records: retained as required by applicable law and professional standards; (d) Payment information: retained per financial regulations and fraud prevention requirements; (e) Marketing data: retained until opt-out request or account closure; (f) De-identified research data: may be retained indefinitely as it cannot identify individuals; and (g) Emergency location data: automatically deleted within forty-eight (48) hours of collection.
 To determine the appropriate retention period for personal information, we may consider factors such as the amount, nature, and sensitivity of the personal information, the potential risk of harm from unauthorized use or disclosure of your personal information, the purposes for which we process your personal information and whether we can achieve those purposes through other means, and the applicable legal requirements.

 How We Share Your Personal Information

 Service Providers.
-Third parties that provide services on our behalf or help us operate the Service or our business (such as hosting, information technology, customer support, email delivery, consumer research and website analytics).
+We may share your personal information with third parties that provide services on our behalf or help us operate the Service or our business, such as hosting, information technology, customer support, email delivery, consumer research and website analytics.

 At Your Direction.
 If you request immediate assistance related to your health or wellbeing, we may connect you to first responders, mental health and medical professionals, or support hotlines.